Posted on Sunday, June 16th, 2024 at 9:00 am

 While ERISA provides some protections for employees, it also has some limitations and drawbacks regarding LTD insurance.
 One major issue is the deference given to insurance companies in their claims decisions.

-Another limitation of ERISA is the restrictions on damages and remedies.
+Another limitation of it is the restrictions on damages and remedies.
 If you sue your employer or insurer under ERISA and win, you can generally only recover your benefits, plus attorneys’ fees and costs.
 You cannot receive punitive damages or compensation for emotional distress, as you might in other types of lawsuits.

-Finally, ERISA preempts state laws that relate to employee benefit plans.
+Finally, it preempts state laws that relate to employee benefit plans.
 You cannot rely on state consumer protection or bad faith insurance laws to hold your insurer accountable for wrongful denials or delays.
 You must rely solely on the rights and remedies provided by ERISA.

 Tips for Understanding ERISA Claims